Millennial lender Upstart just raised $32.5 million to license its tech to other companies

 TC: Congrats on the funding.
 Is Upstart turning into a SaaS company?

 DG: No, we still have and continue to grow our direct lending business.
 It’s how we learn and grow.
-This [SaaS arm] will grow alongside it business.
+This [SaaS arm] will grow alongside it.

 TC: What’s its “value proposition” to potential customers?

 DG: It’s very similar in nature to any SaaS business; it’s the whole idea of people saying, “We’re not going to try to build something ourselves.”
-[Except that] we’re strongly on the tech and data science end of the spectrum.
+We’re strongly on the tech and data science end of the spectrum.
 We don’t come from financial services, as do a lot of other [lending] companies.
 We apply very modern data science to the question of who gets a loan and at what price; that’s the heart of what we’re known for.

 TC: You’re targeting existing lenders, as well as hoping to help retailers and others get into the lending business.
 Is that right?
-And what you will be charing them?
+And what you will be charging them?

 DG: Yes, and we’ll charge a monthly fee, then a smaller fee per loan that captures the cost of originating a particular loan.

-TC: You started by targeting millennials.
+TC: You started your direct lending business by targeting millennials.
 Is that still your target market?

 DG: It’s still our sweet spot, young adults.
 Our average borrower is 28.
 The most common use of [our loans] is to pay credit card debt, though it’s really a personal loan that you can use for anything.